 What are the main capabilities of Apache Atlas?

 - Metadata classification: Apache Atlas gives you the ability to automatically classify for PII, sensitive & other sensitive data.
 Data assets can be associated with multiple classifications.
 The policies also propagate through lineage thus ensuring that derived data inherits the same classification and security controls.

 - Metadata types and instances: As per the Apache documentation a ‘Type’ is a definition of how particular types of metadata objects are stored and accessed in Atlas.
 This enables data stewards to define both technical and business metadata.

-- Search and Lineage: Intuitive UI in Apache Atlas allows to engage in a pre-defined and ad-hoc exploration of data types by type, classification, attribute value, or free-text.
+- Search and Lineage: Intuitive UI in Apache Atlas allows one to engage in a pre-defined and ad-hoc exploration of data types by type, classification, attribute value, or free text.
 It also maintains a history of how a data source or explicit data was constructed, and how it has evolved over time.

 - Security and Data Masking: Apache Atlas is primarily a data governance tool.
-It allows granular fine-grained security for metadata access, enabling to set up controls on access to entity instances and also set-up operations like add/update/remove classifications.
+It allows granular fine-grained security for metadata access, enabling setting up controls on access to entity instances and also set-up operations like add/update/remove classifications.

 Apache Atlas resources

 Take a test drive, explore and try your hands on a modern data catalog

 Amundsen is an open-source data catalog platform that was originally built by the engineering team at Lyft.
 It was open-sourced in October 2019 a year after launching for internal use.

 Amundsen enjoys a cohesive community of contributors and users.
 It has also been widely adopted by other organizations that have built on top of this open-source data catalog tool to further their data democratization, governance, and metadata service initiatives.